Glitch and Good News

 Receive an official Temple Mount Sifting Project T-Shirt.

-Get email updates about special finds BEFORE publication and receive our Friends Only quarterly newsletter.
+Get email updates about special finds BEFORE publication AND receive our quarterly newsletter.
 This gift is included in all following gifts.

 Receive your brass replica of the Second Temple Half-Shekel coin found by the Sifting Project.
 Two thousand years ago it was offered as a contribution for the Temple’s operation in accordance with the biblical commandment mentioned in Exodus 30:13.
 A person could give only half of what was needed and his neighbor's contribution would complete the donation.
 And so it is today, we could not hope to complete our work without your kind assistance. *Includes shipping